eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 *CustomEndPoint*
 ****************

-The :code:`custom_endpoint` is an object of type `eprosima::uxr::CustomEndPoint` and it us in charge of handling the endpoint parameters.
+The :code:`custom_endpoint` is an object of type ``eprosima::uxr::CustomEndPoint`` and it is in charge of handling the endpoint parameters.
 The *Agent*, unlike the *Client*, can receive messages from multiple *Clients* so it must be able to differentiate between them.
 Therefore, the :code:`eprosima::uxr::CustomEndPoint` should be provided with information about the origin of the message in the read callback, and with information about the destination of the message in the write callback.